 Yamaha Musical Products Indonesia (YMPI) offers vocational training to new high school graduates.
 This project was created in response to requests by high schools and the government of Indonesia to help solve the issue of educating students before starting to work in society.

-YMPI also offers factory tours to high school and university students.
-In fiscal 2017, 318 students from 10 schools participated.
+In addition, YMPI also offers factory tours and hands-on experience to high school and university students.

 Support for Exhibits at Learning Facilities